tonyfischetti/bow-wow/README.md

 ## quickstart

+> Aside: this project is now runnable through Docker.
+For those instructions,
+> switch to the branch "with-docker" `git checkout with-docker`.
+This
+> shouldn't be considered part of the assessment since it was added
+> after submission.

 To run this, you need to have Node.js; R, and the R package `packrat`.
 The host machine (probably) has to be POSIX compliant.